TOPOFGR/react-intl-hooks/README.md

 ### `useFormatRelativeTime`

-This hook recieves a number formats it into a relative time.
+This hook recieves a number and formats it to a relative time.

 #### How to use it